 “to consider non-covid harms and deaths with equal standing as the reported deaths from covid”.

-They have suggested that there be a GP on SAGE; I suggest that we also have some economists on SAGE and have made some other proposals about competitive scientific advice, devil’s advocates and other measures that could improve things.
+They have suggested that there should be a GP on SAGE; I suggest that we should also have some economists on SAGE, and have made some other proposals about competitive scientific advice, devil’s advocates and other measures that could improve things.
 The letter from GPs is extremely important.
 It is time to listen to GPs.